bernardtse/credit-risk-classification/report.md

 - The model performs slightly better when using the resampled data.

-- For Healthy loan, though there is less training data, the precision, recall and f1-score do not suffer a lot.
+- For Healthy loan, though there is less training data, the precision and recall do not suffer a lot.
 This is because the amount of training data, though reduced, is still sufficient to train an accurate model.

 - On the other hand, with more training data for High-risk loan, we can see improvements in the prediction results.